Hancock33/batocera.piboy/package/batocera/emulationstation/batocera-es-system/roms/ports/fallout2/_Readme.txt

 This port requires a copy of Fallout 2, you can purchase it from GOG or Steam.

+*** Please note all files and directories must be in lowercase

 This directory should look like ...
 ¦   critter.dat
 ¦   fallout2.cfg